framasoft/Tiny-Tiny-RSS/README.md

 We added some themes.

-We added some plugins as git submodules.
+We added some plugins.

 To use our fork, do as follows:

 ```
 git clone https://git.framasoft.org/framasoft/framanews_ttrss.git framanews
 cd framanews
-git submodule init
-git submodule update
 ```

-Then, you can follow the official installation guide at <https://tt-rss.org/gitlab/fox/tt-rss/wikis/InstallationNotes>
+Then, you can follow the official installation guide at <https://git.tt-rss.org/fox/tt-rss/wiki/InstallationNotes>

 Added themes
 ============